Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-The near-side ridge correlation at large $\deta$, after two-particle $\deta$ acceptance correction, was found to be nearly uniform in $\deta$~\cite{ridge}.
-If the ridge is uniform over the entire measured $\deta$ range, then the ridge can be readily subtracted by taking the difference between the raw (not background-subtracted) correlations from the small and large $\deta$ regions as \begin{widetext}
+The near-side ridge correlation at large $\deta$, after two-particle $\deta$ acceptance correction, was found to be nearly uniform in $\deta$~\cite{Abelev:2009af}.
+If the ridge is uniform over the entire measured $\deta$ range, then the ridge can readily be subtracted by taking the difference between the raw (not background-subtracted) correlations from the small and large $\deta$ regions as \begin{widetext}

-\end{widetext} The coefficient $\mathcal{A}$ accounts for the $\deta$ acceptance difference between $|\deta|<0.7$ and $|\deta|>0.7$, and can be easily obtained from the acceptance ratio of the two $\deta$ regions.
-It can also be obtained by requiring the away side of the resultant average correlation magnitude to be zero because the away-side correlation (after $\deta$ acceptance correction) is also uniform within the measured $\deta$ range in the TPC~\cite{jetspec}.
+\end{widetext} The coefficient $\mathcal{A}$ accounts for the $\deta$ acceptance difference between $|\deta|<0.7$ and $|\deta|>0.7$, and can easily be obtained from the acceptance ratio of the two $\deta$ regions.
+It can also be obtained by requiring the away side of the resultant average correlation magnitude to be zero because the away-side correlation (after $\deta$ acceptance correction) is also uniform within the measured $\deta$ range in the TPC~\cite{Adams:2005ph}.
 We use the latter method to obtain $\mathcal{A}$ such that the resultant away-side average correlation signal within $|\dphi-\pi|<1$ is zero, namely \begin{widetext}

 \end{widetext} The obtained coefficient is approximately $\mathcal{A}\approx1.45$.
 The resultant difference by Eq.~(\ref{eq:jet}) represents the dihadron correlation of the near-side jet-like component under the assumption that the near-side ridge is uniform in $\deta$ within our measured range.
-The $\dphi$ correlation of the jet-like component obtained by Eq.~(\ref{eq:jet}) is free of large systematic uncertainties because the anisotropic flow is cancelled in the difference.
+The $\dphi$ correlation of the jet-like component obtained by Eq.~(\ref{eq:jet}) is free of large systematic uncertainties because the anisotropic flow, approximately independent of $\eta$, is largely cancelled in the difference.

 The obtained $\dphi$ correlation of the jet-like component is shown in the lower panel of Fig.~\ref{fig:jetRidge}.
 The corresponding \dAu\ result is superimposed on the figure.
 The $\dphi$ correlation of the jet-like component is approximately independent of the trigger particle orientation, in contrast to the ridge component shown in the upper panel of Fig.~\ref{fig:jetRidge}.
 The near-side jet-like correlations are consistent between \dAu\ and Au+Au collisions.
 The $\dphi$ correlation functions of the jet-like component for all trigger and associated particle $\pt$ ranges are presented in Appendix~\ref{app} in Figs.~\ref{figApp:corr34jet} and~\ref{figApp:corr46jet}.